Two biscuits with gravy on a blue plate.

 S.O.S. – $h!% on a Shingle

 Hey, folks.
 We’re going to continue our series of hard times and survival food.
 Now, we’ve done the Pan de Campo, and Hard Tack and Hot Water Cornbread, and today we’re going to cook something that has pulled people through some hard times and the Great Depression.
 One of the ol’ traditional recipes, SOS.
-It calls for the basics just a little flour, milk, grease, a little meat topped on a piece of bread.
+It calls for the basics – just a little flour, milk, grease, and a little meat topped on a piece of bread.

 Even though it’s simple, this will stick to your ribs and is good eating!